About Me

 I teach for three Catholic universities online and work completely from home except for travel to speak.
 I’ve been all over the U.S. and Europe and to Australia a few times.
 My kids are almost grown.
 That last-born is a teenager.
 After raising seven intensely independent kids, nothing shocks me.
 I am confident in my faith, wiser, and ready to really get my head around how science, philosophy, and theology all fit together to tell us more about divine action and creation.

-I think there is much work to be done in showing how Aristotelian-Thomistic natural philosophy does a better job of making sense of modern physics, chemistry, and biology than any other philosophical system.
+I think there is much work to be done in showing how Aristotelian-Thomistic natural philosophy does a better job of making sense of modern physics, chemistry, biology, and all the ethics involved therein than any other philosophical system.
 My purpose here is to work out the methods and synthesis.
 I invite you to be a part of this process by reading, sharing, and letting me know what you think in the comments.